How is my evidence verified?

 How do I get my evidence verified?

-- You’ll need to identify one verifier per institution you’re drawing evidence from
+- You’ll need to identify one verifier per institution you’re drawing evidence from.
+The verifier should be someone in a medical supervisory role.

 - You’ll then need to complete a pro-forma for each verifier.
 Download the pro-forma for verified evidence